NerdyGF22/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. last lines of file -> Display las lines of a file /etc/passwd
 5. first lines of file -> Display first lines of a file /etc/passwd
 6. line #2 -> Display third line of file
 7. good life to cut iron -> create a file
+8. save current state of directory -> ls content